BE WELL GARDENS

 • the spinal cord- expressway for signals between the brain and the peripheral nervous system

-The SpineThe spinal cord is considered to be an "information highway", which connects the peripheral nervous system to the brain.
+The spinal cord is considered to be an "information highway", which connects the peripheral nervous system to the brain.
 It is protected by 31 vertebrae.
 At each segment of bone a pair of spinal nerves branch out.
 The spinal cord receives information from sensory and motor neurons.
 Sensory receptors send information along sensory neurons to the spinal cord.
 From here it is passed via interneurons to motor neurons that lead to muscles in the body.
 This causes movement.
 Sensory neurons can also send information through the spinal cord into the brain stem, to then be processed by the thalamus, the sensory switchboard of the brain (except for smell).

-Overview of Spinal Cord DisordersThe causes for spinal cord disorders include injuries, infections, a blocked blood supply, and compression by a fractured bone or tumor.
+Spinal cord disorders can be caused by injuries, infections, a blocked blood supply, or compression by a fractured bone or tumor.
 The muscles can be become weak or paralyzed and sensation can be abnormal or lost.
-If possible the conditioned will be corrected by a trained professional.
 Often, in order to recover as much function as possible, rehabilitation is needed.

-Disorders include the Spinal Cord:
+Disorders of the Spinal Cord include:

 • fluid-filled cavities